 It has been established that IMR batteries use a safer chemical than ICR.
 This is why ICRs are commonly sold with protection circuits.

-Hybrid devices often utilise a safer chemistry than your average IMR cell while maintaining some of the increased storage capacity of the IMR.
-For the sake of safety we recommend using either an IMR cell or a Hybrid cell unless your device specifically instructs you to use a specific cell type.
+Hybrid devices often utilize safer chemistry than your average IMR cell while maintaining some of the increased storage capacity of the IMR.
+For the sake of safety, we recommend using either an IMR cell or a Hybrid cell unless your device specifically instructs you to use a specific cell type.

 Best Vape Battery: Are All Battery Ratings Equal?

 Lithium cells are measured and rated by voltage, amps and storage capacity.
 For the purpose of vaping all cells in use are rated for a voltage of 3.7v.
 This is the nominal or average voltage, meaning the cell is considered fully charged at 4.2v and considered dead at 3.2v.
 More specifically the amp rating determines the max continuous discharge rate of the battery.